A Quick Lesson in Multi-band Rasters Using NAIP

 • Updated on a 2-3 year cycle for each state

-Create a working directory, called lab_10, for this lab in you nr218 Folder.
+Create a working directory, called lab_10, for this lab in your nr218 folder.
 Create a data folder and put the downloaded data inside.
-Also create a docs directory and an img directory in the lab directory.
-You will store your submission document in docs, and any images you create in img.
+Then:

 lab_10/